tlswg/tls13-spec/draft-ietf-tls-tls13.md

 flight ("early data").
 This data is encrypted solely under keys derived using the first offered PSK as the static secret.
 As shown in
 {{tls-0-rtt}}, the Zero-RTT data is just added to the 1-RTT handshake in the first flight.
-The rest of the handshake uses the same messages.
+The rest of the handshake uses the same messages as with a 1-RTT handshake with PSK resumption.

 ~~~
          Client                                               Server